 State statutes and related materials can be found at the Tennessee section of Laws.com.
 City and county laws can be found at MTAS Municipal Codes.
 Always read both the city and county laws, not one or the other, because both can apply to the same case.

 New York is a "mixed" state, meaning that it has a dog bite statute that mixes the one-bite rule with a limited degree of strict liability.
 The statute makes the owner or keeper of a previously adjudicated "dangerous dog" strictly liable only for the victim's medical and veterinary costs.
 For other damages, New York requires a victim to prove that the dog had the dangerous tendency to bite people, and that the dog owner knew it.
-New York does not permit victims to recover compensation on the ground of negligence, at least in most circumstances.
+New York does not permit victims to recover compensation on the ground of negligence, at least in most circumstances where the defendant is the owner of the attacking dog.

 - If you are an attorney who is researching the law in this state, read this page and also click here.